FAQ’s

 I’ve had negative experience of counselling in the past.
 I’m worried it will happen again.

-I’m nervous about the first session.
+I’m nervous about the whole thing!

-How many sessions will I need?
+How many sessions might I need?

-Some people might find a few sessions is enough for them, or is all they can afford at this time, in which case we will work in quite a focused way.
+Some people might find a few sessions is enough for them, or is all they can afford at this time, in which case we’ll work in quite a focused way.
 Others might not know how many sessions they will need, in which case we will regularly review whether counselling is continuing to help you feel better.

 I am open to one off sessions, meeting fortnightly, or working in an open ended way (meaning there is no set end date).